Last updated: October 26, 2021

 These settings let you control the appearance of Burp's user interface.
-You can configure the font size that is used throughout the UI (except for display of HTTP messages), and also the Java look-and-feel.
-Changes to these settings will take effect when Burp is restarted.
+You can choose whether to use a light or dark theme and adjust the font size that is used throughout the UI.
+Note that the font used to display HTTP messages is controlled separately.

 The following additional options are available: